-PELL award maximums for the 2010-2011 award year are $5,550.
+PELL award maximums for the 2016-2017 award year are $5,815.
 You can receive only one Pell Grant in an award year.
-How much you get will depend not only on your EFC but also on your cost of attendance, whether you're a full-time or part-time student, and whether you attend school for a full academic year or less.
+How much you get will depend not only on your expected family contribution (EFC), but also on your cost of attendance (COA), whether you're a full-time or part-time student, and whether you attend school for a full academic year or less.
 You may not receive Pell Grant funds from more than one school at a time.

 Complete the Free Application for Federal Student Aid (FAFSA).
 The financial aid office at the college or university the student applied to will notify the student if he/she is eligible.

 Your eligibility for this program is determined by the financial aid office at your college.
 Funds may not be immediately available to you at the beginning of the semester.
 Contact your college financial aid office for additional information on eligibility or availability of funds.